Galaxy S21 vs. Galaxy S20: Rumored price, features and more compared

 We're likely to get a first look at Samsung's Galaxy S21 phone line on Jan.
-14, at the company's Unpacked event.
+14, at the company's Unpacked event (here's how to watch the phone unveiling live).
 The latest version of Samsung's flagship Galaxy phone follows the Galaxy S20 line, released in 2020.
 If you're in the market for an upgrade, you may be wondering: What exactly are the differences between the two Galaxy phones?
 And is it worth it to spend a rumored $850 for an upgrade?

 Read more: Every Samsung Galaxy S21 rumor we've heard so far